eholzbe/Hydraulic-testing/paper.md

 # Statement of Need

-@cleveland:1996 presented an evaluation method that can be operated on an EXCEL spreadsheet, mimicking the graphical method for solving the Theis equations. @LP described how this method can be applied to student teaching.
+@cleveland:1996 presented an evaluation method that can be operated on an EXCEL spreadsheet, mimicking the graphical method for solving the Theis equations. @LP:2013 described how this method can be applied to student teaching.

 The Hytool package (Renard 2003) was developed for MATLAB® users.
 There is a large palette of special cases included, concerning large diameter wells, fractured aquifers, slug tests, etc. The package is open source and can be accessed via GitHub [@renard:2020].
 Parts of the functionality of the Hytool package is available in R [@bertone], or in Python [@pianaro].